 To fight back against Amazon, retailers know that they can’t compete with Amazon on convenience or speed, so they focus their efforts in an area where Amazon can’t make the same kind of improvements: customer experience.

 Amazon has dominated retail over the past decade through an obsessive focus on the customer experience.
-Between offering two-day shipping and a generous return policy on thousands of products, Amazon is constantly innovating to create the best customer experience across their entire brand.
+Between offering two-day shipping and a generous return policy on thousands of products, Amazon is constantly innovating.

 For retailers, beating Amazon in customer experience isn’t a matter of trying to succeed in the same areas, such as quick shipping.
 It’s finding different ways to improve their customer experience that play to their business’ unique strengths.